Privacy Policy

 Your website or app uses cookies, analytics tools (Google Analytics, Mixpanel, Hotjar), advertising pixels (Meta Pixel, Google Ads), or third-party integrations that collect user data, and you need to disclose these tracking technologies and provide consent mechanisms to comply with the GDPR ePrivacy Directive, CCPA, and emerging state privacy laws.

-You are building a mobile application that will be distributed through the Apple App Store or Google Play Store, both of which require a privacy policy as a condition of listing alongside your terms of service.
+You are building a mobile application that will be distributed through the Apple App Store or Google Play Store, both of which require a privacy policy as a condition of listing alongside your terms of service generator.
 Apple's App Store Review Guidelines mandate privacy policies for all apps, and Google Play requires a privacy policy for apps that handle personal or sensitive user data.

-Your business processes data from European Economic Area residents and must comply with GDPR requirements for lawful processing, data subject rights, international data transfer mechanisms, data protection impact assessments, and data breach notification - all of which must be reflected in a comprehensive privacy policy.
+Your business processes data from European Economic Area residents and must comply with GDPR requirements for lawful processing, data subject rights, international data transfer mechanisms, data protection impact assessments, and data breach notification - all of which must be reflected in a detailed privacy policy.

 Related Compliance Documents